 Your source for information on IOCC's disaster response and relief programs, as well as for background on IOCC programs.

-Partnering with clergy & volunteers, IOCC celebrates “IOCC Sunday: A Day of Sharing”
+Partnering with clergy and volunteers, IOCC celebrates “IOCC Sunday: A Day of Sharing”

 Dream Centers offer Children, Families Safe Spaces, Support Overcoming Trauma